KBOB (AM): New owners and more format switches

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus Media stations, including KJOC, for $238 million.
-The deal is part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global are both controlled by Oaktree Capital Management.
+The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The transaction was consummated effective November 14, 2013.

 The format switched back to sports – a format last at 1170 AM 11 years earlier – on May 1, 2014, once again getting network programming from ESPN Radio.

 On June 16, 2014, sister station KQCS (93.5 FM) began simulcasting KJOC's AM signal, as part of a planned format change – from hot adult contemporary to sports – at that frequency.
-The call letters were switched to KBOB (the letters formerly held by the station's sister frequency at 104.9 FM) on July 1, but initially continued to simulcast the sports talk format.
+The call letters were switched to KBOB (the letters formerly held by a sister station at 104.9 FM) on July 1, but initially continued to simulcast the sports talk format with 93.5, which took on the KJOC call sign.

 On September 8, 2014, a new classic country music format debuted at 1170 AM, with programming from Westwood One.
 The station was slated to begin carrying reports from the Iowa Agribusiness Radio Network by mid-September.
-Initial plans were to continue carrying Iowa State University sports events and local high school sports, as the station has done in the past; Chicago Cubs games were to remain at 1170 AM until the 2015 season, at which time they were to begin being carried on 93.5 FM.
+Initial plans were to continue carrying Iowa State University sports events and local high school sports, as the station had done in the past; Chicago Cubs games were to remain at 1170 AM until the 2015 season, at which time they were to begin being carried on 93.5 FM.
 It was the first time 1170 AM carried a country music format full time, and marked the first-time local agriculture reports were available on a Quad Cities radio station since 2004.

 In January 2015, it was announced that KBOB would become the radio broadcaster for the Quad Cities River Bandits; a Class-A Minor League Baseball team which is the Midwest League affiliate of the Houston Astros.
-1AM 1170 had been the play-by-play broadcaster for the 2Quad Cities River Bandits from 1988 to 1996 before losing the broadcast rights to cross-market competitor WKBF in 1997.
-2015 marks the first time AM 1170 would be the play-by-play broadcaster for the Quad Cities River Bandits in 19 years.
+As KSTT and KJOC, the station previously aired the team's games from 1988 to 1996 before losing the broadcast rights to cross-market competitor WKBF in 1997.

-On August 30, 2019, KBOB returned to sports talk, branded as "ESPN 1170 AM", which moved from sister KJOC.
-Concurrently, that station flipped to active rock.
+On August 30, 2019, the sports talk format returned to KBOB from KJOC, which flipped to active rock.

+On February 28, 2025, KBOB ceased operations, as part of an ongoing series of closures of underperforming Townsquare Media stations.
+The KBOB license was surrendered in July 2025.
+It was cancelled on July 17, 2025.

+Translator

+As K281DB was authorized as a new translator during an AM revitalization window, it was obligated to be permanently associated with KBOB; its license was surrendered concurrently with KBOB in July 2025.